metamn/react-mui/README.md

 </Grid>
 ```

+#### Notes on spacing

+- MUI's spacing / grid mechanism is far from perfect
+- It uses CSS Flexbox for layout instead of CSS Grid which is a bad practice
+- Has a strange negative margins policy / limitation which has to be tackled all the time manually in the code (See https://material-ui.com/components/grid/#negative-margin)
+- It's `spacing={x}` construct inserts both vertical and horizontal spacing which breaks the visual flow.
+Sometimes either the horizontal or vertical spacing set on the Grid component has to be removed manually with custom styles.

 ### Content

 - There are many types of elements which can be displayed on a webpage: content, navigation, inputs (forms), notifications, decorations (icons, background images, ...) and so.